will4skill/algo-review/README.md

 ![image](https://github.com/will4skill/algo-review/assets/10373005/33b6bf34-b7cb-4e12-8597-c1330ba3d37a)

 **Hint:** See structy.
 Traverse tree in order, check if values from traversal are sorted.
 If sorted, return true.
+See next problem for pushing to a global list to simplify logic below

 ```python3
 class Solution(object):